-Recommendation: Make it part of your routine to hit the gym, develop hobbies, take classes, call or Skype with friends or family.
+The Remedy Rx: Make it part of your routine to hit the gym, develop hobbies, take classes, call or Skype with friends or family.
 If you're feeling socially isolated or depressed, talk to your doctor about the best course of action.
 You might benefit from talk therapy too.

 Carrying Around Extra Weight

 Excess poundage weighs on your heart the most.
 Research shows that overweight people who achieve even modest weight loss (5 to 10 percent of total body weight) reduce their risk of cardiovascular disease.